 Yappy, Nippy, and High-Strung VS. Quirky, Loyal, and Loving.
-Having worked in small animal veterinary clinics for over 30 years, I have met thousands of chihuahuas with a range of different temperaments.
+Having worked in small animal veterinary clinics for over 30 years, I have met hundreds of chihuahuas with a range of different temperaments.

 Keep in mind that most everything on the planet is bigger than a Chihuahua so they can be very wary of strangers and become nervous in social situations.
 Usually they will take their own sweet time in getting to know other people outside the family.

 But most chihuahua owners describe their dogs as loving, loyal, and protective, as well as having an eccentric streak that keeps the family laughing and entertained.